ibm-cloud-docs/containers/cs_users.md

 3. Remove the user from the {{site.data.keyword.cloud_notm}} account.
     1. From the menu bar, select **Manage > Access (IAM)**.
 Then click the **Users** page.
-    2. Click the user's user name.
+    2. Click the user's username.
     3. In the table entry for the user, click the **Action menu** ![Action menu icon](../icons/action-menu-icon.svg "Action menu icon") **> Remove user**.
 When you remove a user, the user's assigned {{site.data.keyword.cloud_notm}} IAM platform roles, Cloud Foundry roles, and IBM Cloud infrastructure roles are automatically removed.

 4. When {{site.data.keyword.cloud_notm}} IAM platform permissions are removed, the user's permissions are also automatically removed from the associated predefined RBAC roles.
 However, if you created custom RBAC roles or cluster roles, [remove the user from those RBAC role bindings or cluster role bindings](#remove_custom_rbac).<p class="note">The {{site.data.keyword.cloud_notm}} IAM permission removal process is asynchronous and can take some time to complete.</p>